Skip to content

 # rm -rf /var/lib/kubelet/cpu_manager_state

-b) For RKE2 or K3s standalone clusters:
+Standalone RKE2 or K3s clusters

 kubelet-arg: